-The other day, Emily from Pizza & Pull-ups announced the exciting news that she recently moved.
+The other day, my blogger friend Emily announced that she recently moved.
 While it sounds like she had a relatively smooth process, reading her post made me think about my own adventures buying a house a few years ago; let me just say, “smooth” is not the word I’d use to describe the experience.

 From shifting closing dates, to surprise building laws, to unqualified movers, I can’t tell you the number of times my husband and I found ourselves saying, “Well, I wish we’d known that earlier!”
 Or “Having known that would have saved some time!”